Brian Flores details how Stephen Ross offered him money for every Dolphins loss

 Nevertheless, flowers determined that Belichick’s messages were directed at Brian Dabollwhom the team hired the day after meeting with flowers.

 “Disbelief, humiliation.
 It was a hard pill to swallow,” he said. flowers about his reaction to messages from Belichick.
-“I have a great deal of respect for Bill and by brian daboll… I was upset that I wasn’t getting a real chance to show what I can do.”
+“I have a great deal of respect for Bill and by Brian Dabol… I was upset that I wasn’t getting a real chance to show what I can do.”

 Flores spoke about the messages he received about his candidacy for head coach with the Giants that was not taken into account.